+Figure 9-zz8 BSS Color Information field format

+The BSS Color field is an unsigned integer whose value is the BSS Color of the BSS corresponding to the transmitting AP.

+The MAPC Per-Scheme Info Present field is set to 0.

+The MAPC Request Parameter Set field is not included.

 TGbn Editor: Please make the following changes (marked as tracked changes) to 37.13.2.3 (Coordinated time division multiple access (Co-TDMA)) as follows.